By Dr Charles Akle

-What I and many others soon realised was that if a patient’s immune system was suppressed, then there was a large increase in cancer.
+What I and many others soon realized was that if a patient’s immune system was suppressed, then there was a large increase in cancer.
 We knew that drugs used to prevent organ rejection could lead to an increase in cancer.

-In one particularly pertinent example a single donor’s kidneys were transplanted into two different patients.
+In one particularly pertinent example, a single donor’s kidneys were transplanted into two different patients.
 Both patients then developed malignant melanoma.

-Unfortunately, while the donor had had a melanoma removed over a decade earlier (and was officially clear), there was still melanoma dormant in the transplanted kidneys, which when combined with immunosuppression lit up like wild fire.
+Unfortunately, while the donor had had a melanoma removed over a decade earlier (and was officially clear), there was still melanoma dormant in the transplanted kidneys, which when combined with immunosuppression lit up like wildfire.

 While one patient sadly died from the melanoma, the second patient was saved by removing the kidney and stopping the immune suppression, at which point the melanoma completely disappeared.

 There are many such examples like this that gave us a clue that the immune system and cancer actually have an awful lot to do with each other.